Pumprlfl/Code2/README.md

 abstract method is when you have to call a method from the subclass in the superclass but actually create it in the superclass(L11)

 static:
-is used when a method is not used when initializing an Object, for example when calculating something used in another method later on(L11)(underline it in diagrams)
+is used when a method is not used when initializing an Object, for example when calculating something used in another method later on
+a static is always called when creating an instance of that class it lives within the class and not within the Instance, for example when the size is supposed to always be the same,
+this saves memory because this doesnt have to be saved in the instance but is saved in the class(L11)(underline it in diagrams)

 public: everything can access this information(L11)(write + in diagrams)